alisha8899/EvalPro/README.md

 - Cloud Storage for feedback data is provided via Google Firebase Firestore https://firebase.google.com/

 - To view our conversational agent (Dialogflow) code, it is in the folder "Feedback-Bot-v1"
+- To view our dashboard and database integration code, it is in the folder "feedback1"

 ## Integrating Dialogflow with Slack
 ```